tvdboom/ATOM/docs_sources/api/models/lars.md

 allows you to investigate SHAP values, permutation importances, interaction effects, partial dependence plots, all kinds of performance plots, and even individual decision trees.
 By default, the dashboard opens in an external dash app.
+The created dashboard instance can be accessed through the `explainer_dashboard` attribute.
+Read more in the [user guide](../../../user_guide/data_management/#dashboard).
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>